Skip to content

 The MCP 2025-11-25 transport requires:

 • MCP-Session-Id — issued by the server in the response to initialize.
 Required on every subsequent call.
 Unknown id → 404 (forces the client to re-initialize).
+Since 0.7 every session is bound to the authenticated principal that initialized it: a session presented by a different principal renders the same 404 as an unknown id (deliberately indistinguishable, so ownership cannot be probed).
 Sessions are stored in a pluggable SessionStore — by default the Django cache.

 • Origin — strict allowlist.
 Empty allowlist means "no cross-origin requests"; an empty Origin header is treated as same-origin and allowed.
 Configure via REST_FRAMEWORK_MCP["ALLOWED_ORIGINS"].
 Use ["*"] only for dev.